Mike-Hermans/vvv-template/README.md

 Copy vvv-config.yml to vvv-custom.yml, and remove the sites that are already there.

 ### The minimum required configuration:
+This is the minimum required config for a site, all other config keys are optional.
+Keep in mind that the value for 'repo' should not be changed.
 ```
 my-site:
   repo: https://github.com/mike-hermans/vvv-template